with-ours/ours-nextjs-example/README.md

 2. **Create an Analytics Provider**
    - Use the existing `src/providers/analytics-provider.tsx` component
-   - This component runs in client mode and initializes Ours on mount
+   - This component runs in client mode and initializes Ours Privacy on mount

 ```tsx
 // src/providers/analytics-provider.tsx